 Local Voices – In her campaign to re-affirm the role of women at the heart of hearthside healthcare, 17-year-old Annie Wight finds herself pitted against Health England, a conservative think-tank backed by pharmaceutical giants and private healthcare providers.
 Pretexting the defence of the National Health Service, they stop at nothing to stamp out Annie’s efforts.
 They target not just her but those close to her, wreaking havoc in friendships and affairs of the heart.
 As part of her response, Annie launches a project to share the stories of those that never figure in the spotlight.
 By celebrating local voices, the project fights against isolation and disempowerment.

 Local Voices, which is currently being finalised, is a sequel to Stories People Tell.
-It will be published later in 2019.
+It will be published in 2020.

 Read more about Local Voices